 Some medicines can be harmful to your bones, even if you need to take them for another condition.
-Bone loss is usually greater if you take them in high doses or for a long time.
-It’s important to talk with your healthcare provider about the risks and benefits of any medicines you take and about how they may affect your bones.
-But do not stop any treatment or change the dose of your medicines unless your healthcare provider says it’s safe to do so.
+Bone loss is usually greater if you take the medication in high doses or for a long time.
+It’s important to talk with your healthcare provider about the risks and benefits of any medicines you take and about how they may affect your bones, but do not stop any treatment or change the dose of your medicines unless your healthcare provider says it’s safe to do so.
 If you need to take a medicine that causes bone loss, work with your healthcare provider to determine the lowest possible dose you can take to control your symptoms.

 Below is a list of medicines that may cause bone loss.